-That drive led him to becoming a starting guard on the varsity team, and he helped the team win two championships.
+That drive led him to becoming a starting guard on the varsity team, and he helped the team win two City Section championships in 1978 and 1979.
 Even though he had accomplished his goal of earning a starting spot, he knew that he had to work hard to keep that spot.

 “Back then Crenshaw was really known for winning championships,” Sandle said.
 “We put a lot of hard work in.
 Coach West did a great job of getting guys to play together.
 And you had to play hard and play smart, because if you didn’t, there was somebody behind you that was going to take your spot.”